jh-xu/jh-xu.github.io/_posts/2025-04-23-Experimenting AI Programming: Web Scraping LinkedIn Job Ads.md

 This workflow ensures that every job application you’ve made is backed up with a visual snapshot, which you can refer to during interview prep—even if the original posting disappears from LinkedIn.

-{% include gallery id="gallery2" caption="Screen recording during the web scraping" %}
+{% include gallery id="gallery2" caption="Screen recording for the web scraping" %}

 ## Step 1: Setting Up the Environment